-Lonnie Chrisman, PhD, is Lumina's Chief Technical Officer, where he heads engineering and development of Analytica®.
-He has authored dozens refereed publications in the areas of machine learning, Artificial Intelligence planning, robotics, probabilistic inference, Bayesian networks, and computational biology.
-He was was in eighth grade when he had his first paid programming job, and built his own personal computer in 1977.
-He was awarded the Alton B. Zerby award "Most outstanding Electrical Engineering Student in the USA", 1987.
-He has a PhD in Artificial Intelligence and Computer Science from Carnegie Mellon University; and a BS in Electrical Engineering from University of California at Berkeley.
-Lonnie used Analytica for seismic structural analysis of an extension that he built to his own home where he lives with his wife and four daughters: So, he really trusts Analytica calculations!
+Lonnie Chrisman, PhD, Lumina's Chief Technical Officer, heads engineering and development of Analytica®.
+He has authored dozens of refereed publications in the areas of machine learning, Artificial Intelligence planning, robotics, probabilistic inference, Bayesian networks, and computational biology.
+In 1977, when he was in the eighth grade, he had his first paid programming job and built his own personal computer.
+In 1987, he was awarded the Alton B. Zerby award, "Most outstanding Electrical Engineering Student in the USA".

-Jaya Hoy is the manager of customer support for Lumina and has happily taken care of our customers for the last 14 years.
-She was trained as a concert pianist, but uses her skills to manage the complexity of sales administration, training coordination, and ensure an efficient process for software licensing and consulting services.
-Her goal is to make sure that customers have the tools, training and support needed to accomplish their work.
+Jaya Hoy is Manager of Customer Support for Lumina and has taken care of our customers' Analytica needs for the last 16 years.
+She is trained as a concert pianist and worked in the publishing world as a book editor for a number of years.
+She uses her skills to manage the complexity of Lumina sales and customer support, and coordinate access to all Lumina products, tools, training and support.
+Her goal is to ensure an efficient process for sales, licensing, support, training, and consulting services, to make sure customers can easily purchase and optimally use Analytica products.

 Bob Fung, PhD, assists Lumina on special projects and business development.
 He has a BS from UC Berkeley in Electrical Engineering, and a PhD from Stanford University in Engineering Economic Systems.
 He was Lumina's third employee (along with its Founders), where he led projects to develop schedule cost risk analysis for the Space Shuttle NASA Kennedy Space Center.
 He was the cofounder and CEO of Prevision Inc, a pioneer in machine learning and optimal decision tools, acquired by Fair Isaac Inc. (NYSE: FICO).
 At Fair Isaac, he was the Vice President of Decision Technology, and led development of tools for credit decisions.
 Bob has published multiple papers and patents in credit scoring an Bayesian networks.